-The letters and expressions in Table 1 of AMC1 CAT.IDE.H.195 have the following (a) meaning:

-C: Complete contents recorded

-M: Information that enables correlation with any associated records stored separately from the helicopter.

-\: Applications that are to be recorded only as far as is practicable, given the architecture of the system.

-F1: Graphics applications may be considered as AOC data when they are part of a data link communications application service run on an individual basis by the operator itself in the framework of the operational control.

-F2: Where parametric data sent by the helicopter, such as Mode S, is reported within the message, it should be recorded unless data from the same source is recorded on the FDR.
+- (a) The letters and expressions in Table 1 of AMC1 CAT.IDE.H.195 have the following meaning: - C: Complete contents recorded - M: Information that enables correlation with any associated records stored separately from the helicopter. - \: Applications that are to be recorded only as far as is practicable, given the architecture of the system. - F1: Graphics applications may be considered as AOC data when they are part of a data link communications application service run on an individual basis by the operator itself in the framework of the operational control. - F2: Where parametric data sent by the helicopter, such as Mode S, is reported within the message, it should be recorded unless data from the same source is recorded on the FDR. - (b) The definitions of the applications type in Table 1 of AMC1 CAT.IDE.H.195 are described in Table 1 below.

-The definitions of the applications type in Table 1 of AMC1 CAT.IDE.H.195 are (b) described in Table 1 below.
+Table 1: Descriptions of the applications type

-Item Application Messages Comments No Туре 1 СМ CM is an ATN service 2 AFN AFN is a FANS 1/A service 3 CPDLC All implemented up and downlink messages to be recorded 4 ADS-C ADS-C reports All contract requests and reports recorded Position Only used within FANS 1/A. Only used in oceanic reports and remote areas.
-5 ADS-B Surveillance Information that enables correlation with any data associated records stored separately from the helicopter.
+Item Application Messages Comments No Type 1 CM CM is an ATN service 2 AFN AFN is a FANS 1/A service 3 CPDLC All implemented up and downlink messages to be recorded 4 ADS-C ADS-C reports All contract requests and reports recorded Position reports Only used within FANS 1/A. Only used in oceanic and remote areas.
+5 ADS-B Surveillance data Information that enables correlation with any associated records stored separately from the helicopter.
 6 D-FIS D-FIS is an ATN service.
-All implemented up and downlink messages to be recorded 7 TWIP TWIP Terminal weather information for pilots messages 8 D-ATIS ATIS Refer to EUROCAE Document ED-89A dated messages December 2003.
-Data Link Application System Document (DLASD) for the 'ATIS' Data Link Service 9 OCL OCL Refer to EUROCAE Document ED-106A dated messages March 2004.
+All implemented up and downlink messages to be recorded 7 TWIP TWIP messages Terminal weather information for pilots 8 D-ATIS ATIS messages Refer to EUROCAE Document ED-89A dated December 2003.
+Data Link Application System Document (DLASD) for the 'ATIS' Data Link Service 9 OCL OCL messages Refer to EUROCAE Document ED-106A dated March 2004.
 Data Link Application System Document (DLASD) for 'Oceanic Clearance' Data Link Service